jboxman/asciidoc-aware-link-check/README.md

 * A `HTTP/1.1 301 Moved Permanently` is considered a broken link.
 * Any links within a listing block are ignored.
+* Not compatible with [Antora](https://antora.org/) for pages that include any partials

 TODO
 ====